Federal Advisory Committee Act: Purpose

 In drafting FACA, legislators wanted to ensure that advice by the various advisory committees is "objective and accessible to the public" by formalizing the process for "establishing, operating, overseeing, and terminating" the committees.

 The Committee Management Secretariat at the GSA is charged with monitoring compliance.

 In particular the Act restricts the formation of such committees to only those which are deemed essential, limits their powers to provision of advice to officers and agencies in the executive branch of the Federal Government, and limits the length of term during which any such committee may operate.
 Further, FACA was an attempt by Congress to curtail the rampant "locker-room discussion" that had become prevalent in administrative decisions.
 These "locker-room discussion" are masked under titles like "task force", "subcommittee", and "working group" meetings, which are less than full FACA meetings and so they do not have to be open to the public.
 FACA declared that all administrative procedures and hearings were to be public knowledge.

 Legal requirements

-Database

-The Federal Advisory Committee Act requires a database that may be accessed by all federal agencies to manage advisory committees government-wide.
-The database is used by Congress to perform oversight of related executive branch programs.
-It is also searchable and available to inform the public, the media, and others, to stay abreast of important developments resulting from advisory committee activities.
-Members of each of the various committees are listed with information such as term of service and corporate affiliation.
-Facts sheets, reports, expenses, charter, and other information is included in the database.